-The tracks in the Information Zone contain a phase modulated sinusoidal deviation from the nominal centrelines, called wobble, which contains addressing information called Address-in-Pregroove or ADIP (see 14.4.1.1).
+The tracks in the Information Zone contain a phase modulated sinusoidal deviation from the nominal centrelines, called wobble, which contains addressing information.

-The tracks shall be continuous in the Information Zone.
-The groove tracks shall start at a radius of and end at a radius of
+The tracks shall be continuous in the Information Zone.The groove tracks shall start at a radius of22,0 mm max,and end at a radius of58,75 mm min (see also Annex A).

-22,0 mm max.